jhob101/weatherstation-pico-wizfi360/README.md

 # weatherstation-pico-wizfi360
-Reads values from BME280 and send to Weather Underground &amp; adafruit.io
+Read values from BME280 and send to Weather Underground &amp; adafruit.io

 ## Installation

 ### Flash the Pico
-Download the latest custom image (plain pico or picow versions both fine) from [Pimoroni's GitHub](https://github.com/pimoroni/pimoroni-pico/releases/latest)
+Download the latest custom image (plain pico or pico version) from [Pimoroni's GitHub](https://github.com/pimoroni/pimoroni-pico/releases/latest)

 Flash the Pico using the custom image